-In addition, the hospital can also provide secure remote access and mobility to users at the edge.
+In addition, the hospital can also provide secure remote access and mobility to users offsite, also called edge computing.
 Doctors and nurses can login from anywhere with their own secure credentials to remain compliant.

 This level of agility has been a long-standing ambition of the IT team and has become one of the defining achievements of the project.
 “We now have the capability to carry out maintenance or stand up a new user or services at the drop of a hat, and we see it as an extreme success of the Scale/Leostream solution,” explained Weeks.